byuccl/dac_sdc_2022/_pages/lab_setup.md

 * You can set up a computer with Linux, or even dual-boot Linux and Windows/MacOS (dual-boot is a bit more complicated than these other options).
 * Alternatively, I have a server available that you can ssh into.
 You will have to be connected to the CAEDM VPN to use this, so if you choose this option, make sure you have a good internet connection.
 If you want to go this route, please email me your desired username and I will create a login for you.

+_Note:_ The Xilinx Vitis tool that we will be using requires about 80-90GB of disk space.
+So whatever option you choose, make sure you give yourself plenty of room.

 ## Tools
-You are welcome to use whatever development tools you like, but a few things I suggest you look into:
+Some notes on software tools we will be using.
-* VS Code for code editing.
+* I recommend you use VS Code for code editing.
-* Using SSH keys with Github to avoid having to enter your password when pushing your code up.
+* I recommend that you set up SSH keys with Github to avoid having to enter your password when pushing your code up.
+* We will be using Xilinx's Vitis 2020.2 tool, but not starting until Lab 4.
+* The earlier labs will only use open-source software available via apt.
+Make sure you have sudo permissions on your Linux machine so that you can install the necessary packages (ie. you can't complete the class labs using the CAEDM servers).

 ## Class Repository
 1. You must use this invitation link to set up a Github classroom repo for the class: <https://classroom.github.com/a/B3CVEv7k>